Geology of Taiwan: Volcanic rocks

-The Tatun Volcano Group is found on the northern tip of Taiwan.
+The Tatun Volcanic Group is found on the northern tip of Taiwan.
 Chihsingshan is the highest point of the volcanoes at 1120 meters.
 The volcanoes have formed the rounded shape of the northern cape of Taiwan.
 The volcanic rock also occur on Huaping Isle, Mienhua Isle, Pengchia Isle and Huangwei Isle just to the north of Taiwan.
 The rocks are aluminium rich andesite, tuff and breccia.
 The rocks are poor in sodium and magnesium, but rich in iron, potassium, rubidium and strontium and strong in rare earth elements.
 The magma was derived by melting of the underthrust sea plate behind the Ryukyu Volcanic Arc during the Pleistocene.

 The Caolingshan Basalt consists of olivine and pyroxene, with crystals of biotite and plagioclase.
 This is rich in K, Rb, Mg, Sr, Cr, and Ni, but poor in Na, Al, and Fe.
 Rare earth elements are strongly enriched.
 The magma was derived by deep mantle melting of the underthrust sea plate behind the Ryukyu Volcanic Arc during the Pleistocene.

 The volcanoes on Chilungshan, Penshan, Caoshan, Chilung Island (Keelung Islet) and Gueishan Island date from the Pleistocene period and later.
 The eruption were explosive tholeiitic andesite and dacite.
 The main mineral is calcium rich plagioclase.
 The magma source is the western extremity of the Ryukyu Volcanic Arc formed when the subducting Philippine Sea Plate was compressed below the edge of the Eurasian Plate at about 20 to 30 km deep.
 The magma was contaminated with continental crust material.
 Geochemistry of the rock shows that iron, aluminium, titanium, potassium, rubidium and strontium are enriched, but sodium, magnesium and nickel are impoverished.